akhodakivskiy/VimFx/documentation/api.md

 ### `vimfx.getMarkerElement(id)`

-Takes an id that has been given to you when creating [custom hints commands] and returns the DOM element associated with that id.
+Takes an id that has been given to you when creating [custom hint commands] and returns the DOM element associated with that id.
 If no element can be found, `null` is returned.